CHAPTER 4

 THE SOLUTION

-Here are two essential steps that must be followed if you are to successfully CONQUER LONELINESS:
+Here are two essential steps that must be followed if you are to successfully conquer loneliness:

-I. Forget Self and Draw Near to God
+1) Forget Self and Draw Near to God

-The living God wants to be your CLOSEST FRIEND!
+The living God wants to be your closest Friend!
 He is the nearest and dearest and best Friend that a person could ever have.

-Is He a Person who should be closer to us than even our parents (see Psalm 27:10)?
+Is He a Person who should be closer to us than even our parents?
+See Psalm 27:10.

-Is He a Person that we should love far more than any other person (see Matthew 10:37)?
+Is He a Person that we should love far more than any other person?
+See Matthew 10:37.

-Is He a Friend who is true to the very end, even when all others should fail (see 2 Timothy 4:6,7,10,11,14,16,17)?
+Is He a Friend who is true to the very end, even when all others should fail us?
+See 2 Timothy 4:6,7,10,11,14,16,17.

 In every man there is an emptiness and loneliness that only God can fill.
-Can you think of other reasons why the living Lord perfectly qualified to be the best Friend of all?
+Can you think of other reasons why the living Lord is perfectly qualified to be the best Friend of all?

-II.
-Forget Self and Reach Out to Others
+2) Forget Self and Reach Out to Others

 Loneliness is only a surface problem.
-The real deep-seated problem is nothing but SELF-CENTEREDNESS.
+The real deep-seated problem is nothing but self-centeredness.
 This is the ugly sin which actually causes and produces that terrible feeling of loneliness.
 The lonely person is the person who sees only himself and his own needs and desires.
 The lonely person has a "Me, Myself and I" complex.
 Instead of developing a concern for others, he is all wrapped up in himself.

 Please CORRECT the following verses: